 Phillip was familiar with the fruit from the acclaimed Missouri Hopper Vineyard in southern Oakville.
 When he was able to source some of this fruit for wine in the Cabaud program he jumped at the opportunity.
 Initially they tried to blend fruit from other vineyards and varietals into this wine but kept returning to the 100% varietal and ultimately bottled this as 100% varietal Cabernet Sauvignon.
 The 2012 vintage shows dark purple in the glass displaying darker fruit with nuances of dustiness, tobacco smoke and hints of chocolate.
 On the palate this wine had good character – with good structure.
 The tannins linger for some time throughout the palate.

 In a tribute to people and or place Cabaud names each of their wines as a dedication.
 The Mon Hommage is a tribute to St. Helena – Benediction, meaning blessing is dedicated to his children and La Brume de la Mer is dedicated to his daughter.
 The Caubad’s also produce another label called Benediction, featuring a Chardonnay and a Cabernet Sauvignon every vintage.

 Their wines are distributed via a mailing list and selectively including in Ohio and Texas as well as in Napa and the San Francisco Bay Area.
 Locally you can find the wines at 750 Wines (wine shop in St. Helena) and at restaurants – Meadowood and Tra Vigne.

 In May of 2014 Cabaud moved into a small office in St. Helena – formerly a wine lab – and created a personalized tasting salon.
-Visits are by appointment and are for serious wine enthusiasts and collectors.
-(Update: this office/tasting space is now closed).
-Visit: www.cabaudwines.com
+They were only in this office a short while before vacating.
+Their wines are made at a premium winery located just north of the town of St. Helena.
+For more information and or to join their mailing list, visit: www.cabaudwines.com